qntfy/kazaam/README.md

 ## Features
 Kazaam is primarily designed to be used as a library for transforming arbitrary JSON.
-It ships with eleven built-in transform types, and nineteen built-in converter types, described below, which provide significant flexibility in reshaping JSON data.
+It ships with eleven built-in transform types, and twenty-one built-in converter types, described below, which provide significant flexibility in reshaping JSON data.

 Also included when you `go get` Kazaam, is a binary implementation, `kazaam` that can be used for